waffle-iron/cucumber-spring-eclipselink/README.md

 and coveralls states that only 56% of the code has been tested.
 Well that's somewhat misleading.
 Because I'm not a big fan of compile time byte code manipulation, at least where a JPA provider is concerned, I use static weaving on the JPA entities.
-Unfortunatley that exposes all of the generated and not tested code to be scored against me.
+Unfortunately that exposes all of the generated and not tested code to be scored against me.
 Oh well.........

+.... whining completed .....

 recently added the coveralls coverage badge.
 Implemented the integration using the jacoco maven plugin to generate coverage information.
 When I attempted to use cobertura rather than jacoco the QueryDSL integration classes QAuthor.java and QBook.java could not be processed by the cobertura Java parser, so the build